Your Functional Medicine Guide To Underlying Thyroid Dysfunctions + How To Heal

 The thyroid is something that is often the source of many health problems.
 Low thyroid function, or hypothyroidism, affects around 20 million Americans, and 1 in 8 women will experience a thyroid issue in her lifetime.

-Research shows a link between low thyroid symptoms and the autoimmune condition, Hashimoto’s.
+The most common cause of low thyroid function is the autoimmune condition, Hashimoto’s disease.
 If you are faced with this condition there are a few underlying factors to consider when looking to treat your symptoms.

-Hashimoto’s disease is also considered autoimmune thyroiditis and was the first autoimmune disease to be discovered in 1912.
+Hashimoto’s disease or autoimmune thyroiditis and was the first autoimmune disease to be discovered in 1912.
 Your immune system works to keep you healthy by fighting off viruses and bacteria that threaten your body.
 However, autoimmune conditions occur when your immune system mistakes parts of your body as a threat and ends up attacking itself.
 This is considered an autoimmune response.

 To diagnose Hashimoto’s, you’ll run thyroglobulin antibodies (TGB Ab) and thyroid peroxidase antibodies (TPO Ab) tests.
 Normally, doctors don’t run these tests because thyroid hormone replacement drugs would be the treatment regardless if you have true primary hypothyroidism or Hashimoto’s.
 Since the autoimmune response has both active and dormant states, it is vital to look at your entire health history in the case of a false negative test.